ziyilin/graal/docs/release-notes/rc6.md

 * Support for LLVM IR-level debugging, i.e., debugging at the level of `*.ll` instead of `*.c` files.
 * New polyglot cast functions for primitive array types, which allows object from other languages to be used like primitive arrays.
 * Support for function pointer members in `polyglot_as_typed`, which allows objects from other languages to be used in expressions like `obj->func(args)`.

+### Ruby
+The complete [changelog](https://github.com/oracle/truffleruby/blob/master/CHANGELOG.md) is available on GitHub.
+Here is a short list of most notable changes.

+* TruffleRuby is now usable as a JSR 223 (`javax.script`) language;
+* A [migration guide from JRuby](https://github.com/oracle/truffleruby/blob/master/doc/user/jruby-migration.md) is now included.
+* The embedded configuration `-Xembedded` can now be set set on the launcher command line.
+* `Polyglot.export` can now be used with primitives and converts strings to Java, when `Polyglot.import` converts them from Java.
+* Foreign objects optimisations such as unboxing foreign strings on `to_s`, `to_str`, and `inspect`.
+* Optimized performance and keyword rest arguments `(def foo(**kwrest))`.
+* Multiple bug fixes from user reports.

 ### Python